EmilySu08/MathProject/README.md

 ### Step 1: Kmeans clustering/PCA Analysis
 First import the folowing packages:
-* sklearn.cluster.Kmeans
+* sklearn
-* matplotlib.pyplot
+* matplotlib
 * numpy
 * pandas
 * %matplotlib inline

-* import PCA from sklearn.decomposition
-* import StandardScaler from sklearn.preprocessing
-* import LinearRegression from sklearn.linear_model
-* import cluster from sklearn
+#### Part 1: Kmeans Clustering

 Then read in and process "user_ratings.csv" and "user_history.csv" using the pandas package "read_csv".

-Implement the elbow method for Kmeans clustering to find the appropriate amount of clusters to use on "user_history.csv".
-Plot the results on a graph to visualize the 'elbow' on each cluster.
+Using the cluster package in sklearn, implement the elbow method for Kmeans clustering to find the appropriate amount of clusters to use on "user_history.csv".
+Plot the results on a graph, with plyplot, to visualize the 'elbow' on each cluster.

+#### Part 2: PCA analysis
+Using the decomposition package in sklearn change the "user_history.csv" into 2 dimensions and normalizing the data by using the preprocessing package.

 ### Step 2: Building the SGD Regressor